Note: This page refers to the IDI before the agreed revision of March 2017

-The ICT Development Index (IDI), which has been published annually since 2009, is a composite index that combines 11 indicators into one benchmark measure.
+The ICT Development Index (IDI), which has been published annually since 2009, is a composite index that until 2017, combined 11 indicators into one benchmark measure.
 It is used to monitor and compare developments in information and communication technology (ICT) between countries and over time.

 The main objectives of the IDI are to measure: